-Panama post-traumatic stress disorder as a result of her father and associates who forcibly uplifted the child from her school classroom in front of her teacher and classmates while the class was still operating.
-A warrant was obtained from the Family Court to remove the child and return her to her mother's care, which happened the same evening.
-The psychologist found that 18 months later the child was still extremely distressed and anxious and remained scared of her father.
-The psychologist concluded that the child would be adversely psychologically impacted if an order was made for her to be returned to Germany, despite her objections.
-Peru CASATION 2001- 2016 AREQUIPA dated 15.10.20 18 SALA CIVIL TRANSIT ORIA DE LA CORTE SUPREM A DE JUSTICIA DE LA REPUBLI CA COURT OF CASSATION The Supreme Court of Justice of the Republic declared the appeal filed by Carlina Elsa Álvarez Zeballos to be UNFOUNDED and, consequently, did NOT CASE the judgement of 07 April 2016, issued by the Third Civil Chamber of the Superior Court of Justice of Arequipa, which CONFIRMED the appealed judgement of 23 October 2015, which declared the claim to be FOUNDED.
-Whereas: () In the present case, the legal issue under debate consists of determining whether or not the High Court has complied with an adequate analysis of the evidence intended to prove that the minor is at risk at the plaintiffs side, thereby erroneously applying the Principle of the Best Interests of the Child () That, it must also be taken into account that the experiences a person receives during childhood will be the foundation of his or her adult life.
+Panama Peru CASATION 2001-2016 AREQUIPA dated 15.10.20 18 SALA CIVIL TRANSIT ORIA DE LA CORTE SUPREM A DE JUSTICIA DE LA REPUBLI CA COURT OF CASSATION The Supreme Court of Justice of the Republic declared the appeal filled by Carlina Elsa Álvarez Zeballos to be UNFOUNDED and, consequently, did NOT CASE the judgement of 07 April 2016, issued by the Third Civil Chamber of the Superior Court of Justice of Arequipa, which CONFIRMED the appealed judgement of 23 October 2015, which declared the claim to be FOUNDED.
+Whereas: () In the present case, the legal issue under debate consists of determining whether or not the High Court has complied with an adequate analysis of the evidence intended to prove that the minor is at risk at the plaintiff's side, thereby erroneously applying the Principle of the Best Interests of the Child () That, it must also be taken into account that the experiences a person receives during childhood will be the foundation of his or her adult life.
 Likewise, for the application of the Principle of the Best Interests of the Child, the paternalistic vision, which considers the minor as a subject of protection, must be set aside, but rather, care must be taken to provide him/her with the necessary conditions to progressively acquire greater autonomy and adult identity that will allow him/her to exercise his/her rights and duties by him/herself ().
 That, for this type of conflict, international instruments such as the Hague Convention on the Civil Aspects of International Child Abduction (dated 25 October 1980)and the International Convention on the Rights of the Child (dated 20 November 1989).
-The first of these, in Article 13, provides for exceptions to the obligation to order the return of the child, which are: a) The parent who had custody rights had not exercised them effectively at the time of the wrongful removal or retention, or had consented to or accepted the removal, and, b) There would be grave physical or psychological danger to the child if return were ordered. () in the present case there is no doubt that at the
+The first of these, in Article 13, provides for exceptions to the obligation to order the return of the child, which are: a) The parent who had custody rights had not exercised them effectively at the time of the wrongful removal or retention, or had consented to or accepted the removal, and, b) There would be grave physical or psychological danger to the child if return were ordered. () in the present case there is no doubt that at the time of the wrongful residence was in the city of Noordenveld - Province of Drenthe - The Netherlands, (